 The clogs are hung from the roof and left to dry for about 2-3 weeks.
 They are then polished and painted.
 There were different kinds of shoes for different occasions-plain yellow shoes for farmers and workers, red shoes for dancing, and blue shoes for men to wear on Sundays while going to church.

 Some clogs had a vertical row of three crosses which symbolized Amsterdam.
 The iconic windmills and dappled white and black cows were painted on some clogs.
-Womens’ shoes had more elaborate decoration.
+Women’s shoes had more elaborate decoration.
 In the past, young Dutchmen presented a pair of handcrafted and decorated clogs to his fiance during the courtship.

-Apart from Gouda cheese and clogs, the farmhouse also showcased key-chains with tiny clogs and typical Dutch souvenirs like Delft Blue pottery.
+The farmhouse also showcased key-chains with tiny clogs and typical Dutch souvenirs like Delft Blue pottery.
 There were white and blue figures of a little boy and girl poised for a kiss, decorative plates with pictures of rural landscapes and windmills.

-Delft Blue Pottery.
+Delft Blue Pottery

-Delft blue pottery comes from the city of Delft where earthenware which imitated Chinese porcelain was very popular among the wealthy in the 17th century.
+Delft Blue Pottery comes from the city of Delft where earthenware which imitated Chinese porcelain was very popular among the wealthy in the 17th century.
 The clay used was coated with a tin glaze after it was fired and hand painted with metal oxides of cobalt.
 Authentic Delft Blue pottery today is made by the only surviving company dating back to the 17th century called Royal Delft.
 It has a logo which authenticates the piece.

 Before proceeding towards Amsterdam, we went in search of “molens” or windmills.
 Don Quixote might have ‘tilted at windmills’ in the famous Spanish novel of Miguel de Cervantes but it was the Dutch who gave these wooden giants an iconic status.
 A few miles from Rembrandt Hoeve, we came across a picturesque windmill “De Riekermolen” beckoning us with its long arms raised against the sky.
 The rural landscape had inspired the sketches of Rembrandt and hence a statue of the painter at a distance paid homage to him.

-Dutch & Water.
+Dutch & Water

 The Dutch have a special relationship with water.
 It is both a friend and a foe.
 The lakes and the rivers made their land very fertile but frequent flooding of the low country destroyed vast tracts of land and caused huge losses to life and property.
 Over the centuries, ingenious Dutch builders and engineers waged a continuous war against the treacherous icy waters of the Noordzee or the North Sea.
-Windmills were used to drain water from marshy land, lakes and pools to reclaim large tracts of land.
+Windmills were used to drain water from marshy land, lakes, and pools to reclaim large tracts of land.
 They were also used to saw timber.
 The huge ships that were built led to the rise of Holland as a great maritime and mercantile power.

 Modern cities like Amsterdam and Rotterdam began to take shape.
 The country nearly doubled its landmass!
 But as the water drained and the new land dried out, the land settled and sank below the sea level in many places.
 Hence, the country acquired the name – the Netherlands.
 It has sunk by nearly two feet in the last century alone!
 The coastal dunes and the massive man-made dikes protect the land from being inundated.